Madhurya2303/Course_Enrollment_System/README.md

 ## 🔧 Features

 ### 👨‍🎓 Student
-- Register without password
-- Login using email only
+- Login / Register
 - View available courses
 - Enroll and Unenroll from courses
 - View enrolled courses

 ### 👩‍🏫 Instructor
-- Login/Registration with secret code `@instructor123`
+- Login/Registration with secret code
 - Can view Instructor Dashboard (optional features)

 ### 👮‍♂️ Admin
-- Login with email: `admin@login.com` & password: `admin123`
+- Login
 - Can add or delete courses
 - Can view all courses and enrolled student counts